hive-engine/nitrous/src/app/help/en/nobel_whitepaper.md

     *   [https://community.coinsence.org/dashboard](https://community.coinsence.org/dashboard) -> They have small working groups with own currencies (partly via blockchain)
     *   [https://Fundition.io](https://Fundition.io) They also do charity projects on the STEEM platform.
 One can support them directly there by donating STEEM.
 The difference is, that there is no own token system behind it, that accelerates the circulation of donating and spending.
 Their focus is on funding projects, our focus is on spending attention and hope also to small charity occasions.
 One can also combine fundition and NOBEL just by using the hashtag #nobel in the fundition posts.

-Five Winning Participants With NOBEL:
+Six Winning Participants With NOBEL:
 =====================================

 1\.
 Needy People